Setting up upspinserver

 See the [signup document](signup.md) for more information.

-Conventions
+## Conventions

 Throughout this document, we will mark commands to be run on your

-local machine with the shell prompt local$
+local machine with the shell prompt `local$` and commands to be

-run on your server with server%
+run on your server with `server%`.

 For example: